 Our accounts receivable are subject, in the normal course of business, to collection risks.
 We regularly assess these risks and have established policies and business practices to protect against the adverse effects of collection risks.
-During 2016, we increased our allowance for doubtful accounts from \$1.2 million to approximately \$1.7 million, principally due to analysis of the accounts receivable aging.
-During 2015, we decreased our allowance for doubtful accounts by approximately \$0.1 million to approximately \$1.2 million, principally due to an decrease in write-offs compared to 2014.
+During 2015, we decreased our allowance for doubtful accounts from \$1.3 million to approximately \$1.2 million, principally due to an increase in write-offs compared to 2014.
+During 2014, we increased our allowance for doubtful accounts by approximately \$0.1 million to approximately \$1.3 million, principally due to an increase in sales.
 A large proportion of receivables are due from larger corporate customers that typically have longer payment cycles.
 We base our allowance for doubtful accounts on specifically identified credit risks of customers, historical trends and other information that we believe to be reasonable.